Soknedal Municipality

 Soknedal is a former municipality in the old Sør-Trøndelag county, Norway.
 The 440.7 km2 municipality existed from 1841 until its dissolution in 1964.
-It is located in the western part of what is now the municipality of Midtre Gauldal in Trøndelag county.
+It is located in the western part of what is now Midtre Gauldal Municipality in Trøndelag county.
 The administrative center of the municipality was the village of Soknedal, where the Soknedal Church is located.
-The municipality was named after the Soknedal valley in which it is located.
+The municipality was named after the Soknedalen valley in which it is located.
 The valley is named after the river Sokna which runs through the valley.

-History
+Prior to its dissolution in 1964, the 440.7 km2 municipality was the 223rd largest by area out of the 689 municipalities in Norway.
+Soknedal Municipality was the 450th most populous municipality in Norway with a population of about 1,928.
+The municipality's population density was 4.4 PD/km2 and its population had decreased by 4.8% over the previous 10-year period.

+General information

-The municipality of Soknedal was established in 1841 when the old municipality of Støren was split into three separate municipalities: Horg (in the north), Støren (in the central part), and Soknedal (in the southwest).
-Initially, Soknedal had 1,966 residents.
+The municipality of Soknedal was established in 1841 when the old Støren Municipality was split into three separate municipalities: Horg Municipality (in the north), Støren Municipality (in the central part), and Soknedal Municipality (in the southwest).
+Initially, Soknedal Municipality had 1,966 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipalities of Budal (population: 529), Singsås (population: 1,554), Soknedal (population: 1,916), and Støren (population: 2,296) were all merged to form the new municipality of Midtre Gauldal.
+On 1 January 1964, a municipal merger took place: Budal Municipality (population: 529), Singsås Municipality (population: 1,554), Soknedal Municipality (population: 1,916), and Støren Municipality (population: 2,296) were all merged to form the new Midtre Gauldal Municipality.

+Name

+The municipality (originally the parish) is named Soknedal (Sóknardalr) after the valley in which it is located.
+The first element comes from the name of the river Sokna which flows through the valley.
+The river name comes from the word sœkja which means "to suck" or "to attack", likely referring to the rough waters of the river.
+The last element is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Soknedalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Soknedal, removing the definite form ending -en.

+Churches

+The Church of Norway had one parish (sokn) within Soknedal Municipality.
+At the time of the municipal dissolution, it was part of the Støren prestegjeld and the Gauldal prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality was located in the Gauldal valley.
+Budal Municipality was located to the southeast, Støren Municipality was to the northeast, Horg Municipality was to the north, Meldal Municipality to the northwest, Rennebu Municipality was to the southwest, and Kvikne Municipality (in Hedmark county) was to the south.
+The highest point in the municipality was the 1258 m tall mountain Sandfjellet which sits on the border with Kvikne Municipality.